10 Things To Do To Avoid Fraud & Phishing Scams

-Someone might ask you to pay in advance for things like debt relief, credit and loan offers, mortgage assistance, or a job.
-They might even say you’ve won a prize, but first you have to pay taxes or fees.
+Someone might ask you to pay in advance for things like debt relief, credit, and loan officer, mortgage assistance, or a job.
+They might even say you’ve won a prize, but first, you have to pay taxes or fees in order to redeem it.
 If you do, they will probably take the money and disappear.

 - Consider how you pay.

-Credit cards have significant fraud protection built in, but some payment methods don’t.
-Wiring money through services like Western Union or MoneyGram is risky because it’s nearly impossible to get your money back.
-That’s also true for reloadable cards (like MoneyPak or Reloadit) and gift cards (like iTunes or Google Play).
-Government offices and honest companies won’t require you to use these payment methods.
+Credit cards have significant fraud protection built-in, but some payment methods don’t.
+Wiring services like Western Union or MoneyGram can be risky since it’s nearly impossible to get your money back.
+That’s also true for reloadable cards (like MoneyPak or Reloadit) and even gift cards.
+Government offices, reputable financial institutions, and honest companies don’t require you to use these payment methods.

 - Talk to someone.

 Before you give up your money or personal information, talk to someone you trust.
 Con artists want you to make decisions in a hurry.
 They might even threaten you.
 Slow down, check out the story, do an online search, consult an expert — or just tell a friend.